arindammalik/SelfieVideoVerification/README.md

 python face_recognition_cli.py --toCompare 'path of image on social media platform' --main ../../BlinkDetector/suitableFrame/suitableFrameMax.jpeg
 ```

-If both the command pass, that mean user has succesfully passed the verification
+**If both the command pass, that mean user has succesfully passed the verification.**